tensorflow/tfjs-models/posenet/README.md

 # Pose Detection in the Browser: PoseNet Model

+## Note: We've just released Version 2.0 with a **new ResNet** model and API.
+Check out the new documentation below.

 This package contains a standalone model called PoseNet, as well as some demos, for running real-time pose estimation in the browser using TensorFlow.js.

 [Try the demo here!](https://storage.googleapis.com/tfjs-models/demos/posenet/camera.html)